PECOS-packages/PECOS/design/instr-program-mvp.md

 - detectors and logical observable; and
 - provenance back to calls, block versions, checks, and providers.

-The MVP plan does not contain target addresses, routing, calibrated time, adaptive control, resource estimates, service requirements, or execution traces.
+The MVP program does not contain target addresses, routing, calibrated time, adaptive control, resource estimates, service requirements, or execution traces.

+For this straight-line slice, each Rust provider builds a typed lower-level `InstrGraph` fragment containing portable preparation, quantum operation, measurement, resource-lifetime, and dependency instructions.
+The composed `ProtocolProgram` is therefore an inspectable graph, not an opaque callback that happens to produce a `TickCircuit`.
+Structured control is deferred, but the lower-level graph boundary is the one that will host it later.

 ## Reference scheduling and outputs